-We are far from being skiing experts, though the few – really, quite few – times we went to a skiing place – including skiing in Czech this time, we absolutely loved.
+We are far from being skiing experts, though the few – really, quite few – times we went to a skiing resort – including this time skiing in Czech Republic, we absolutely loved it.
 If it was a hundred percent up to us, we would surely go skiing more often.
 The thing is, unfortunately, it’s not a cheap sport – particularly if you do it sporadically, like us, which makes you dependent on hiring equipment and clothes.

 Also, it’s true that some countries are more expensive than the others.
-Italy, for instance, where we currently live, is one of the least economical place for practicing it.
+Italy, for instance, where we lived for a good period, is one of the least budged places for practicing skiing.
 On the other hand, East European countries offer great options with a much more affordable prices.
 Therefore, when we booked our trip to the Czech Republic, we took the opportunity to search for a place to go skiing in Czech Republic near Prague.
-And that’s how we found the Cerna Hora Ski Resort, the largest ski resort in the Czech Republic.
+And that’s how we found the Cerna Hora Ski Resort, the best ski resorts in the Czech Republic – and largest too!

-We stayed with a couple of friends in Prague who, unlike us, go skiing quite often.
-They were the ones who told us that a 160 km away from the Czech’s capital, almost bordering Poland, is the best ski resort of the country, the Cerna Hora Ski Resort.
+We stayed with a couple of friends in Prague.
+They, unlike us, go skiing in Czech quite often.
+In fact, they told us that a 160km away from the Czech’s capital, almost bordering Poland, is the best ski resort of the country, the Cerna Hora Ski Resort.
 So, a ski resort near Praha we go!

 Car Rent in Prague